WHAT DO TARGET, GOOGLE, APPLE and SAMSUNG ALL HAVE IN COMMON?

-Released in April 2014 and written in accessible language by experienced US and internationally-qualified professionals, DATA PRIVACY: A Practical Guide (ISBN: 978-0-692-02733-2, US$125) enables practitioners to develop a quick and comprehensive understanding of your company’s legal obligations to protect client data.
+Second Edition released in October 2017 and written in accessible language by experienced US and internationally-qualified professionals, DATA PRIVACY LAW: A Practical Guide (ISBN: 978-0-9995127-1-5, US$49) enables practitioners to develop a quick and comprehensive understanding of your company’s legal obligations to protect client data.

-Data Privacy: A Practical Guide answers questions like
+Data Privacy Law: A Practical Guide answers questions like

 - Which are the key data privacy law standard-setting bodies in the US and internationally?